Some of those old, tried and true Disneyland tips won’t help you now—it’s time for the 25 most important Disneyland reopening tips for 2021.

 8. Buy Disney gift cards at a discount.
 I love using gift cards, you can use them for so many things and even save 5% with this trick.

 9. Refresh your virtual queue skills.
-Some experiences may be different, and we may see virtual queues for more than just Rise of the Resistance.
-Here’s a review on how virtual queues work for Rise of the Resistance.
+Some experiences may be different and now we have even more virtual queues for the newest attractions.
+Here’s how the FREE virtual queues work at Disneyland Resort.

 10. Print your Disneyland Plan.
 FASTPASS and Disney MaxPass won’t be a thing during reopening.
-See my specially curated Disneyland itineraries for your 2021 visit.
+See my DIY Disneyland itineraries for your 2021 visit.

 Morning of Your Disneyland Visit

 Maximize your time at Disneyland Resort with a morning plan.
 Quickly review the first 10 most important Disneyland reopening tips for 2021, then come back here.

 11. Bring your tickets and QR codes.
 Only guest with tickets and confirmed reservations will be admitted to the park.
 Be sure you have required documentation to gain entry.
 Many guests note they haven’t needed to scan their QR code but have those marked in your inbox and ready to roll if needed.

 Keep reading for more of our most important Disneyland reopening tips.

 13. Pack a portable charger.
 Some things never change.
 Your phone will be in use a ton at Disneyland and a portable charger will be your friend.
 I like using FuelRods so I can swap them out at Disneyland.